cyamba/YFunctions/README.md

 YFunctions
 ==========

-A simple framework supporting a functional programming style inspired by haskell and scala
+A simple java framework supporting a functional programming style inspired by haskell and scala